 Br.
-Kipp Trembley, OSF - Kipp lives in Bremerton, WA, and attends St. Pauls Episcopal Church.
-Kipp is serving in the parish counseling center, providing pro-bono counseling services for people in the community.
-Currently a psychotherapist in private practice, with a psycho-spiritual orientation, Kipp is in the dissertation stage of a transpersonal psychology PhD program at Sofia University (prev.
-"ITP").
-This work involves advocacy, life skills and parenting education, psychotherapy, counseling, crisis management, and assistance with access to resources.
+Kipp Trembley, OSF - Kipp lives in Poulsbo, WA, and attends St. Pauls Episcopal Church where he serves as Lay Reader, Eucharistic Minister, and attends Education for Ministry class.
+Kipp also serves in the parish counseling center, providing pro-bono counseling services for people in the community.
+Currently a psychotherapist and family crisis interventionist in private practice, with a psycho-spiritual orientation, Kipp is in the dissertation stage of a transpersonal psychology PhD program at Sofia University.

 Br.
 Philip Bentley, OSF - Philip resides in Townsville, North Queensland, Australia.
 He is a former member of the Third Order, Society of St. Francis in Australia.
 He currently works as a high school teacher and is a volunteer street chaplain/drink safe officer.
 He worships at St. James Anglican Cathedral in Townsville, where he serves as lay reader, side’s person, and member of the Parish Council.
 He is an Aspirant in the process toward ordination in the Perpetual Diaconate.
 Philip holds a PhD from Curtin University, and has recently completed two Graduate Certificates in Philosophy and Theology.